Our company mission is to help others to live a more sustainable life.

-And really important to know: the house can look any way you want it.
+And really important to know: the house can look any way you want.

 You can use any kind of material to finish your house; like render, any kind of cladding, timber, metal cladding, brick or stone, there are no limitations.
 Same goes for the actual build form.
 No matter if you are after a traditional or an ultra-modern home.

-But what is so special on those panels you might ask?
+But what is so special on these panels you might ask?

 For once, these prefabricated panels are produced off site in a factory.
 Meaning there is less wastage and off-cut on site.
-The panels are also lightweight, which means less money spent on footings, no heavy machinery is required and setting them up is fast as.
+The panels are also lightweight, which means less money spent on footings, no heavy machinery is required and setting them up fast.
 In fact, a complete house can be up to lock up stage within days.

-Although the product itself is more expensive than a standard stud wall construction, the construction is so fast that actual labour cost is minimal.
-So, in the end, the construction costs about the same as if you would build it the standard way.
-But you have the added benefit of a much faster construction, which might safe you on interest rates and or rental expenses.
+Although the product itself is more expensive than a standard stud wall construction, the construction is so fast that actual labour cost is reduced.
+So, in the end, the construction costs about the same as if you were to build with standard std wall.
+But you have the added benefit of a much faster construction, which could save you on interest rates and or rental expenses.

 On top of this, the panels are highly energy efficient and offer a much better rating than a standard wall.
 Wall panels have an r-value between R2.7 and 3.3 (depending on the thickness and the manufacturer).